 Simon is the Mac-user of the Robotran team.
 Any bug related to Mac will be dealt by him one way or another.
 His contributions to Robotran are mainly pedagogical.

-Sébastien Timmermans is a FRIA Grant Holder of the Fonds de la Recherche scientifique-FNRS, Belgium.
+Sébastien Timmermans was a FRIA Grant Holder of the Fonds de la Recherche scientifique-FNRS, Belgium.
 Furthermore, his project is in Collaboration with the MIM at Brussel and Prof. Anne-Emmanuelle Ceulemans of UCLouvain.

 Raül Acosta Suñé obtained his Master’s degree in Industrial Engineering, with a specialization in mechanics, at the Universitat Politècnica de Catalunya (UPC) in 2017, Barcelona.
 At the end of his degree, he did his master thesis at UCLouvain as part of the WholeTrack industrial project.
 In 2019, he returned to Belgium to join the MEED department as a junior researcher for the CRAMIC project, a MecaTech program funded by the Walloon Region and integrated by 4 partners whose aim is to develop a new technology for the rail tracks of cranes used in international ports.